-Ratchet-rod caulk guns are still available, though are becoming less popular all the time.
-They require a lot of hand pressure with thrust ratio of only about 5:1 or less.
-Even if you are quick to disengage the ratchet rod, caulk always seems to continue to flow uncontrollably for a few seconds when you want to stop.
-Cutting open the caulk tube spout requires a knife or razor blade, and reaching down into the tube spout and punching open the caulk tube seal is difficult unless you have a coat hanger handy.
+Although these ratchet-rod caulk guns are still widely available, they are becoming less popular all the time.
+They require a lot of hand pressure to produce a thrust ratio of about 5:1 or less.
+Even if you are quick to disengage the ratchet rod, caulk always seems to continue to flow uncontrollably for a few seconds.
+Cutting open the caulk tube spout requires a knife or razor blade, and reaching down into the tube spout to punch open the caulk tube seal is difficult unless you have a coat hanger or long nail handy.

 The smooth-rod dripless caulk gun requires about half the effort to squeeze.
-Besides having a 10:1 thrust ratio that makes caulk dispensing from the tube very easy, dripless caulk guns have many convenience features, described below.Continue to 2 of 5 below.
+Besides having a 10:1 thrust ratio that makes caulk dispensing from the tube very easy, dripless caulk guns have many superior features, as described below.Continue to 2 of 5 below.

 02 of 05

 The smooth-rod dripless caulk gun works with a simple mechanism.
 A spring-loaded metal plate locks the pressure rod wherever you stop it.
 Unlike ratchet drives that force the pressure bar to move in set small increments, the smooth-rod design of the dripless caulk gun provides you with an infinite range—a short handle squeeze for a small amount of caulk, a large squeeze to dispense more caulk.

-This design creates twice the pressure on the caulk tube as is possible with the same amount of hand pressure when using a ratchet-rod caulk gun.
+This design creates twice the pressure on the caulk tube as you get with the same amount of hand pressure on a ratchet-rod caulk gun.
 This means less work for you and less hand fatigue.Continue to 3 of 5 below.

 03 of 05

 Easy Release of the Pressure Rod

-Releasing the pressure on the plunger rod is much easier with this style.
+Releasing the pressure on the plunger rod is much easier with dripless caulk guns.
 A simple push of the locking plate lever releases the pressure on the plunger and instantly stops the flow of caulk.
 To remove the caulk tube, press the lever and pull back on the rod to expose the entire tube and slip it out of the gun.Continue to 4 of 5 below.

 04 of 05